 You may believe that you cannot save because your debts are high.
 Or you may believe that despite the fact that you make a decent income, you just do not make enough money to save anything at all.
 Wrong.
 How much you save has little to do with your income.
 It has to do with the choices that you make.

 You can choose to spend it now or you can choose to save it.
-Even if all you can save is five percent, do it.
+Even if all you can save is 5%, do it.
 Start now.
 Then start looking for every way you can stop spending so you have more money to save.
 Track your spending.
 Know where every penny goes.

-The sooner you start, the more time your dollars will have to grow.
+I don’t know your situation in detail but I can promise you this: The sooner you start, the more time your dollars will have to grow.
 The choice is yours.

 For my readers who only wish they’d started when they were 34 years old, I will tell them they cannot change the past, but the future is a blank slate.

-*The maximum allowed for 401(k) and 403(k) annual contribution for 2019 is $19,000.
-The limit on annual contributions to an IRA is increased from $5,500 to $6,000.
-The additional catch-up contribution limit for individuals aged 50 and over is not subject to an annual cost-of-living adjustment and remains $1,000.
+*The maximum allowed for 401(k) and 403(k) annual contributions for 2021 is $19,500.
+The limit on annual contributions to an individual IRA cannot exceed $6,000.
+The additional catch-up contribution limit for individuals aged 50 and over remains at an additional $1,000, or $7,000 total.